 Sue Ann Herron, Ph.D.

 This program combines experiential learning, theory and practice in the person-centered philosophy of Carl Rogers and the expressive arts: movement, sound, visual arts, creative writing and drama.
 It is transformative work—awakening creativity, encouraging authenticity and fostering self-empowerment.
 Upon completion of this program, students will receive a certificate from the Person-Centered Expressive Arts Institute.

 Participants come from around the globe to learn how to use the expressive arts in counseling, teaching, mediation, social action and group facilitation, or to awaken personal growth and creativity.
-They attend six residential week-long courses over two years at the beautiful Westerbecke Ranch in the heart of the wine country in Sonoma, California.
+They attend three residential week-long courses at the beautiful Westerbeke Ranch in the heart of the wine country in Sonoma, California, and three virtual courses.

-The next program starts August 16-22, 2017.
-If you would like to discuss whether the program is right for you, please email Sue Ann Herron to set up a phone call or Skype session.
+The next program starts in January 2023.
+If you would like to discuss whether the program is right for you, please email Sue Ann Herron to set up a phone call or Zoom session.

 Questions we will explore:

 •How does the creative process connect us to body, psyche, soul, and world?

 •How does the person-centered approach enhance emotional intelligence, healing, relationships and manifesting our potentials?